• Skip to primary navigation

 One of the best skills you need to learn is how to “read the masthead.”

-Back in the day, when you emailed the wrong person on the masthead, they’d often connect you with the right person to pitch.
-In this age of email overload, however, it doesn’t always happen.
+A decade ago, when we didn’t all have 400 emails to sift through daily, if you emailed the wrong person on the masthead, they’d often connect you with the right person to pitch.
+These days, it would be rare if that were to happen.

-Reaching the right person, the decision-maker, is key.
+Reaching the right person, the decision maker, is key.
 You could have done everything right and be perfect for the assignment you’re proposing.
-But if you’re not getting through to the right person, it doesn’t matter.
+But if you’re not getting through to the right person, it won’t matter.

-One of the ways to help yourself crack the nationals is to network with other writers.
+An easy way to get your foot in the door and crack the nationals is to network with other writers.
 Hang out in social media groups and engage in conversations so that you know the right people to target.
 Some of it is just about honing your research skills.

 Quick fix: Never send a pitch to a generic “info” address.
 Those are black holes.
-Always find out the right person to pitch to, even if it takes a bit of time.
+Always find the right person to pitch, even if it takes a bit of time.

 Your pitches suck

 This, of course, is something you can fix and fix easily.
-If the reason your queries are getting rejected is because they’re bad, all you have to do is learn how to write good ones.
+If the reason your queries are getting rejected is that they’re ineffective, all you have to do is learn how to write good ones.

-The problem is that most writers don’t actually realize their pitches suck.
+The problem is, most writers don’t actually realize their pitches suck.
 One of the best ways I’ve found to improve my queries is to read and learn from successful ones.
-(You can read 9 of mine here.)

-Quick fix: The only way to convert your bad pitches to good ones is to learn what makes a good one.
+Quick fix: The only way to convert your ineffective pitches to saleable ones is to learn what makes them good.
 Once you have that knowledge, your acceptance rate goes up substantially.
+(I have a step-by-step method that has helped thousands of writers break into top publications within days.
+Read all about it here.)

-If your query letters are consistently bringing back rejections and/or silences, there are only three reasons why.
+If your query letters are consistently bringing back rejections and/or silences, there are only three reasons.

 Fix them, and you’ll be well on your way to cracking the nationals.